ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/08_visualizations_of_model_performance.rst

 are far more sensitive indicators of performance than accuracy or **ROC AUC**.
-Here the accuracy is about 0.9, about what would be expected from a dumb classifier, for all 3 subsets; while the validation set precision and recall are 78% and 25% respectively.
-We can also see this from the confusion matrix: 7/9 of the predicted actives are indeed active; but only 7/28 of the true actives are predicted to be active.
+Here the accuracy is about 0.9, about what would be expected from a dumb classifier, for all 3 subsets; while the validation set precision and recall are 100% and 21% respectively.
+We can also see this from the confusion matrix: all of the predicted actives are indeed active; but only 6/28 of the true actives are predicted to be active.

 .. code:: ipython3